 Currently the Township is served by three school districts: Rochester Community Schools, Lake Orion Community Schools, and Romeo Community Schools.
-There are also two private schools: Eagle Creek Academy and Living Word Lutheran School.
+There are also three private schools: Eagle Creek Academy, Premier Academy, and Alpine Academy.

 The Township is governed by a seven member elected Board of Trustees.
 A separately elected Commission manages the Parks and Recreation.
 An appointed Township Manager runs the day-to-day operations.